Six Nations Championship Betting Offers

 The 6 nations initially began in 1882 as the Home Nations Championship, it was actually the four nations championship back then contested between England, Ireland, Scotland and Wales (Ireland was a home nation back then prior to independence).
 In 1910 France joined the party to create the officially named five nations championship that ran (with gaps) all the way until 1999.
 Finally, in 2000 Italy became the last country to participate making up the modern day 6 nations.

-The 2017 six nations promises to be one of the most competitive tournaments yet.
-England won a Grand Slam in 2016 but it is more that a trivial task to hold on to the title.
+The 2018 six nations promises to be one of the most competitive tournaments yet.
+England won a Grand Slam in 2016 but fell one short in 2017, winning the title but losing to Ireland in the final game, it is more than a trivial task for England to hold on again for the title this time around.
 On this page you will find all of the latest daily 6 nations deals with regular tournament long promotions in more detail further down.
 During the tournament this page will be updated several times a day so always check back here to get the best value out of your six nations bets.
 Further down this page you will find history, stats and more.

 Latest Six Nations Offers